 When you buy through links on our articles, Future and its syndication partners may earn a commission.
-New research suggests that the dwarf planet Ceres may have once had a radioactive core, capable ...
+New research based on NASA's Dawn mission data suggests the dwarf planet Ceres, once deemed ...

 The dwarf planet Ceres, tucked away in the asteroid belt between Mars and Jupiter, has long been considered a quiet, frozen remnant of the early solar system.
 With its airless surface, icy shell, and ...